amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

        shapes.
 I cannot understand why assigning a fixed probability will fit in all situations.
 Could you explain it a bit?

-See the main response "above the fold" at the top of this response.
+See the shared section at the top of this response.

                                 -------------